 In Indiana, one could buy and permit a lion cub for as little as $2,010.

 #5 – Maine

 Summary of the state law: A person may possess a wild animal after obtaining a permit.

-Maine is home to many beautiful wildlife refuges you can visit, such as the Maine Coastal Islands National Wildlife Refuge, featured in the video below.
+Maine is home to many beautiful wildlife refuges you can visit, such as the Maine Coastal Islands National Wildlife Refuge.